Income tax Dates

 Generally, any part of an asset sale that relates to paying employees or independent contractors is taxable.

-So the employee or contractor must declare this income in their return and pay tax on it, while the payer can claim this cost as an expense in their return .
+The employee or contractor must declare this income in their return and pay tax on it, while the buyer can claim this cost as an expense.

 These are a type of transaction that has a lending component.

 When a financial arrangement is sold, a wash-up calculation is needed to work out if there is any taxable income.
-This depends on what kind of income the seller had during the term of the financial arrangement, how much they’ve already declared in their tax returns, and what kind of expenses they’ve already claimed.
+This depends on what income the seller had during the term of the financial arrangement, how much they’ve already declared in their tax returns, and what expenses they’ve already claimed.

 Financial arrangements can be complicated, so we recommend you speak to a professional tax advisor about your specific situation.